 We are a blank check company incorporated on February 2, 2021 as a Cayman Islands exempted company for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses or entities (the "Business Combination").
-We have not selected any business combination target and we have not, nor has anyone on our behalf, initiated any substantive discussions, directly or indirectly, with any business combination target.
 We intend to effectuate our initial business combination using cash from the proceeds of our Initial Public Offering and the sale of our shares, debt or a combination of cash, equity and debt.
 We expect to continue to incur significant costs in the pursuit of our acquisition plans.
 We cannot assure you that our plans to complete a Business Combination will be successful.

 Our registration statement for our Initial Public Offering was declared effective on October 13, 2021.
-On October 13, 2021, we consummated our IPO of 23,000,000 units, including the issuance of 3,000,000 units as a result of the underwriter's full exercise of their over-allotment option, at \$10.00 per Unit, generating gross proceeds of \$230,000,000.
+On October 13, 2021, we consummated our Initial Public Offering of 23,000,000 units, including the issuance of 3,000,000 units as a result of the underwriter's full exercise of their over-allotment option, at \$10.00 per Unit, generating gross proceeds of \$230,000,000.
 Each Unit consisted of one Public Share and one-half of one redeemable Warrant.
 Each whole Public Warrant entitles the holder to purchase one Public Share for \$11.50 per share, subject to adjustment.
-Simultaneously with the closing of the IPO, the Company consummated the sale of 7,146,000 warrants at a price of \$1.00 per Private Placement Warrant in a private placement to CWAM LC Sponsor, LLC (the "Sponsor") generating gross proceeds of \$7,146,000.
+Simultaneously with the closing of the Initial Public Offering, the Company consummated the sale of 7,146,000 warrants at a price of \$1.00 per Private Placement Warrant in a private placement to CWAM LC Sponsor, LLC (the "Sponsor") generating gross proceeds of \$7,146,000.

-Following the closing of the IPO on October 13, 2021, \$232,300,000 (\$10.10 per Unit) from the net proceeds of the sale of the Units in the Initial Public Offering and the sale of the Private Placement Warrants was placed in a non-interest bearing Trust Account (the "Trust Account"), located in the United States at a nationally recognized financial institution, with U.S. Bank National Association acting as trustee, and invested only in United States "government securities" within the meaning of Section 2(a)(16) of the Investment Company Act having a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 promulgated under the Investment Company Act which invest only in direct U.S. government treasury obligations.
+Following the closing of the Initial Public Offering on October 13, 2021, \$232,300,000 (\$10.10 per Unit) from the net proceeds of the sale of the Units in the Initial Public Offering and the sale of the Private Placement Warrants was placed in a non-interest bearing Trust Account (the "Trust Account"), located in the United States at a nationally recognized financial institution, with U.S. Bank National Association acting as trustee, and invested only in United States "government securities" within the meaning of Section 2(a)(16) of the Investment Company Act having a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 promulgated under the Investment Company Act which invest only in direct U.S. government treasury obligations.
 Pursuant to the trust agreement, the trustee will not be permitted to invest in other securities or assets.
-The Trust Account is intended as a holding place for funds pending the earliest to occur of either: (i) the completion of the initial Business Combination; (ii) the redemption of any public shares properly tendered in connection with a stockholder vote to amend our amended and restated memorandum and articles of association (A) to modify the substance or timing of our obligation to provide holders of the Class A ordinary shares the right to have their shares redeemed in connection with the initial Business Combination or to redeem 100% of the public shares if the Company does not complete the initial Business Combination within 18 months from the closing of this offering, the return of the funds held in the Trust Account to the public stockholders as part of the redemption of the public shares.
+The Trust Account is intended as a holding place for funds pending the earliest to occur of either: (i) the completion of the initial Business Combination; (ii) the redemption of any public shares properly tendered in connection with a stockholder vote to amend our amended and restated memorandum and articles of association (A) to modify the substance or timing of our obligation to provide holders of the Class A ordinary shares the right to have their shares redeemed in connection with the initial Business Combination or to redeem 100% of the public shares in the Company does not complete the initial Business; or (iii) absent the completing or (B) with respect to any other provision relating to the rights of holders of the Class A ordinary shares; or (iii) absent the completing an initial Business Combination within 18 months from the closing of the Initial Public Offering, the return of the funds held in the Trust Account to the public stockholders as part of the redemption of the public shares.
 If the Company does not invest the proceeds as discussed above, the Company may be deemed to be subject to the Investment Company Act.